juniorsundarCasual/TGT/vault/volume-5.chapter-367.md

 "Do we get to prepare for the topic?"
 Markus interjected with his doubt.

-"It will be more fun to go in blind," the Sect Leader said with a chuckle.
-"It will also make the decision more unbiased, since you won't have preconceived notions about one side over the other from before."
+"I'll be handing out the reports written by both the groups for your reference.
+Take your time to read through it, and take notes.
+You will have the liberty to ask questions after the debate to clarify any details," Sect Leader Larks explained.

-The Sect Leader clapped his hands and chirped, "It's going to be so exciting!
+He then clapped his hands and chirped, "It's going to be so exciting!
 Trust me!"

 ____